BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Render_Scene_on_a_PNG.md

 ![HillValley render with precision of 0.5](http://pix.keuse.fr/images/screenhsh.png)

 The result will be automatically downloaded if your browser supports it.
 Otherwise, it will be displayed on a new tab.
-In any case, it will be a PNG image format.
-This feature does not yet support antialiasing.
+In any case, it will be a PNG image format. **This feature does not yet support antialiasing**.

 Just for fun, here is a render of Hill Valley using 3840x2160 resolution (4K).